arogozhnikov/arogozhnikov.github.io/_posts/2023-01-29-migrations.markdown

 - they need to introspect current schema of the database
 - they need to compute ’diff’ based on matching these two schema definitions, neither of which were created with automated schema migration in mind
 - deal with all peculiarities of dialects in schema definition and schema migration
-- for all operations alembic counterparts in python code, which is like introducing +1 language
+- for all operations alembic creates counterparts in python code, which is like introducing +1 language

 The same problems doesn’t hurt frontend frameworks as much, because there are currently ~2.5 browser engines, and a ton of work done by standardization committees around js, and … after ditching react/vue you still have to deal with discrepancies, this time yourself.
 The same problems are faced by IaC tools, and this eventually will become one more (significant) barrier for migration between clouds.